devstacks-software-engineering/packager/README.md

         * Native decompression typically requires external libraries (e.g., `brotli` PyPI package).
         * Fits best when the environment is set up with these dependencies and maximum decompression ratio benefits are sought.
     * **Android (Java/Kotlin):**
-        * Native support is less direct for general app development compared to DEFLATE/GZIP; often available via WebView for web content or through JNI with Brotli libraries.
+        * Native support is less direct for general app development compared to GZIP; often available via WebView for web content or through JNI with Brotli libraries.
         * Best fit for decompressing Brotli-encoded content within web contexts or when specifically integrating a Brotli library.
     * **iOS/macOS (Swift):**
         * Native support via Apple's Compression framework (using `Algorithm.brotli` or C-level `COMPRESSION_BROTLI`, available iOS 13+/macOS 10.15+; C API availability might be iOS 15+ for some uses, requiring OS version checks).